 The ACK/NACK message will be transmitted in the Data Signalling Channels on the same Logical Channel as defined by the “Logical Channel Rx” assigned by the Resource Allocation (#4).

 During short addressed message transmissions, the ACK/NACK message will be transmitted on the RAC.

 (1) Session ID is reserved for future use.

-Very short Ack/Acm – satellite Link ID 20 only

-Table 36 – Very Short ACK/ACM – Satellite Link ID 20 Only